KMausisa/cse-212-final-project/final-project-draft1/3-topic.md

 ### Inserting into a BST
 Inserting into a BST is a recursive operation:

 - Smaller Probem: Insert a value into the left subtree or the right subtree based on its value.
 - Base Case: If the subtree is empty, then insert the node at the empty space.

 The *Node* pf a tree is similar to that of a linked list, but the pointers will be renamed to the **left** and **right**.
+The implementation there will be two insert functions: *insert* and *_insert*.
+The former will be the function that the user will call, while the latter will be the function that will be called recursively.

+- insert: This function will hold a condition to check if the root of the tree is empty (or None).
+If it is not empty, it will call the *_insert* function and will pass the root.

+- _insert: This function will slowly go down the tree to look for a spot to insert the new node.
+It will first compare the value of the new node with the value of the current node.
+If the value of the new node is less than the current node, the new node belongs on the left side of the tree/subtree.
+If the current node has an empty *left* space available, insert the new node.
+If that space is not available, we need to keep looking.
+This is when we recursively call *_insert*.
+This process is identical for nodes with a value higher than the current node.